liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

 S6 | 107368123, 107368125
 S9 5 | 106300879

-There is no way to correct those postal codes, unless a person visit there and identify personally.
-Therefore, I removed the above ids containing wrong postal codes from the dataset.
+There is no way to correct those postal codes, unless I visit there and identify whether the postal codes are correct or not personally.
+Therefore, I removed the ids above containing wrong postal codes just for data's completeness.

 <!-------------->
 <!-- Template -->